Free job and employment programs in Colorado.

 Assistance is available in Colorado for job seekers.
-Clients can receive help in signing up for training, assistance in locating a new or better job, counseling, and more.
+Clients can receive help in signing up for training, assistance in locating a new or better job, free enrollment into job training programs, career counseling, and more.
 Services available at Workforce Centers listed below that are near you can help the unemployed, seniors, and youth.
 While most of the resources are funded by the federal government Workforce Investment Act, thousands of individuals across Colorado benefit from them every year.

 Residents that have lost their jobs can explore programs such as Layoff Transition Services.
 The Colorado State Rapid Response Team serves people that work at companies which are facing corporate restructuring and downsizing.
 The Rapid Response Team was created as a cooperative effort between the Unemployment Insurance Program, your local Workforce Center, and the Colorado Department of Labor and Employment.
 The team will offer priority services to employees that are impacted by a corporate downsizing.

 The business can also receive advice and support in dealing with families who will be impacted by the reductions.
 For example, layoff transition workshops can be established at a time and location designated by the employer.
 In general, the workshops are held at the worksite during normal working hours.
 They will commence operation as soon as possible after employees are notified of the pending layoff.

 The services available from the Rapid Response Team were designed to benefit both employees and employers through the provision of information about the Dislocated Worker Program.
 Specialists will disseminate useful information and assistance with employment related needs.
 This includes trying to get the client into position to find another opportunity as soon as possible.